Rob Roy (novel)

-Rob Roy (1817) is a historical novel by Walter Scott, one of the Waverley novels.
-It is probably set in 1715, the year of the first Jacobite uprising, and the social and economic background to that event are an important element in the novel, though it is not treated directly.
-The depiction of Rob Roy bears little relation to the historical figure: 'there are two Rob Roys.
+Rob Roy is an 1817 historical novel by Walter Scott, one of the Waverley novels.
+It is probably set in 1715, the year of the first Jacobite rising, and the social and economic background to that event are an important element in the novel, though it is not treated directly.
+The depiction of Rob Roy bears little relation to the historical figure: "there are two Rob Roys.
 One lived and breathed.
 The other is a good story, a lively tale set in the past.
-Both may be accepted as "valid", but they serve different needs and interests.'
+Both may be accepted as ‘valid', but they serve different needs and interests."

 Frank Osbaldistone narrates the story.
-He is the son of an English merchant who parted from his family home in the north of England near the border with Scotland when he was a young man, being of different religion and temperament than his own father or his younger brother.
+He is the son of an English merchant who parted from his family home in the north of England near the border with Scotland when he was a young man, being of different religion and temperament than his father or younger brother.
 Frank is sent by his father to live at the long unseen family home with his uncle and his male cousins, when he refuses to join his father's successful business.
 In exchange, his father accepts Frank's cousin Rashleigh to work in his business.
 Rashleigh is an intelligent young man, but he is unscrupulous, and he causes problems for the business of Osbaldistone and Tresham.
 To resolve the problems, Frank travels into Scotland and meets the larger-than-life title character, Rob Roy MacGregor.

 Composition and sources

 John Ballantyne, Scott's literary agent, drew up a contract for Rob Roy on 5 May 1817 with Archibald Constable and Longman who had published the first three Waverley novels, the author having lost confidence in the publishers of his most recent fictional work Tales of my Landlord, John Murray and William Blackwood, who had turned out to be insufficiently committed to that project.
 Scott seems to have begun writing the novel immediately, but it was not completed until late December, partly because of illness.

-The Rob Roy of Scott's novel is largely fictitious, with an input from stories he had heard, handed down over the generations.
-As is his wont he adjusts historical chronology freely for his narrative purposes.
+The Rob Roy of Scott's novel is largely fictitious, with an input from stories Scott had heard, handed down over the generations.
+As is his wont, he adjusts historical chronology freely for his narrative purposes.
 A number of printed sources were valuable for different components of the work.
 Thus, for business matters he used The Universal Dictionary of Trade and Commerce by Malachy Postlethwayt, of which he owned the third edition published in 1766.
 The depiction of Justice Inglewood and his clerk draws directly on The Justice of the Peace and Parish Officer by Richard Burn, the 13th edition of 1776 being in Scott's library.
-And Bailie Jarvie was suggested by another book he owned, The Highland Rogue: or, the Memorable Actions Of the Celebrated Robert Mac-gregor, Commonly called Rob-Roy [by Elias Brockett] (1723).
+Bailie Jarvie was suggested by another book he owned: The Highland Rogue: or, the Memorable Actions Of the Celebrated Robert Mac-gregor, Commonly called Rob-Roy [by Elias Brockett] (1723).